Quitclaim Deed Form Template, Free Download 2026

 When Do You Need a Quitclaim Deed?

-You are transferring real property between family members, such as a parent deeding a home to an adult child or siblings dividing inherited property, and a full title search and warranty protections are unnecessary because the parties trust each other and are familiar with the property's title history.
+You are transferring real property between family members, such as a parent deeding a home to an adult child or siblings dividing inherited property, and need a quitclaim deed form (also spelled quit claim deed form) because a full title search and warranty protections are unnecessary when the parties trust each other and are familiar with the property's title history.

 A property owner is transferring real estate into a revocable living trust for estate-planning purposes, moving the property from individual ownership to trust ownership while maintaining practical control as the trustee.